Afghanistan Citizens Resettlement Scheme

-Will people who come to the UK via irregular migrant routes, such as small boats, be eligible to apply to the scheme?
+Will people who come to the UK via irregular migrant routes, such as small boats, be eligible for the scheme?

 - Those who arrive to the UK via irregular routes are currently able to apply for asylum.

 - Under the Nationality and Borders Bill, it will become a criminal offence to knowingly arrive in the UK illegally without permission to be here.

 - Our position remains that people should claim asylum in the first safe country they reach and not endanger their lives making dangerous crossings across the Channel.
 We want to deter people from placing themselves in the hands of evil people smuggling gangs and risking being trafficked.
 It is dangerous and unnecessary to attempt to enter the UK in this way.
 We are continuing to pursue the criminals behind these illegal crossings and our actions are having a significant impact.
 Our strengthened agreement with the French has increased police patrols on beaches, improved surveillance technology and enhanced intelligence sharing.